jordanofoster/ntu-obsidian-notes/ITEC20267 - Adv. Networking/Lecture 17 - Security in Distributed Systems.md

 Attack surfaces in distributed systems typically involve disruption of the following:
 - Resources
 - Communications
-- Interfcaces
+- Interfaces
-- Data that impairs resource availability, or impacts the [[ISYS20311 - Information Security/Lecture 1 - Overview#CIA Triad|CIA]]
+- Data that impairs resource availability...
+	- ...or impacts the [[ISYS20311 - Information Security/Lecture 1 - Overview#CIA Triad|CIA]] of the overall system and its services.

+These disruptions can be from improper design, arising from operational conditions or deliberately targeted attacks.
+The compromise/disruption of resources is the typical aim of attacks, but the functionality of a distributed system itself emerges specifically from the *interactions* that occur across these distributed resources.

+### """Attackability"""
+Alongside [[Lecture 17 - Security in Distributed Systems#Distributed Systems - Coordination Classes and Attackability|vulnerabilities previously mentioned,]] communication-level issues can be broadly grouped as:
+- **Timing Based**
+	- This spans the following:
+		- Message omission
+		- Early/delayed/out-of-order messaging
+		- Crashes and DoS attacks
+			- These fit here as they typically manifest as disruptions of the *timely delivery *